Palestinian political violence: Involvement of women and children

-Modern

 Child suicide bombers

 As part of the Arab–Israeli conflict, especially during the Second Intifada from 2000 to 2005, Palestinian militant groups used children for suicide bombings.
 Minors were recruited to attack Israeli targets, both military and civilian.
 This deliberate involvement of children in armed conflict was condemned by international human rights organizations.

-According to Amnesty International, "Palestinian armed groups have repeatedly shown total disregard for the most fundamental human rights, notably the right to life, by deliberately targeting Israeli civilians and by using Palestinian children in armed attacks.
+According to Amnesty International: "Palestinian armed groups have repeatedly shown total disregard for the most fundamental human rights, notably the right to life, by deliberately targeting Israeli civilians and by using Palestinian children in armed attacks.
 Children are susceptible to recruitment by manipulation or may be driven to join armed groups for a variety of reasons, including a desire to avenge relatives or friends killed by the Israeli army."

 Human shields

-According to the United Nations Secretary General Ban Ki-Moon, Hamas is launching rockets inside schools to use the death toll as a media stunt and deter Israel from attacking Gaza.
-This tactics is usually referred to as the Human Shield.
+According to the United Nations Secretary-General Ban Ki-moon in 2015, Hamas launched rockets from inside schools to use the retaliatory child deaths for propaganda and deter Israel from attacking Gaza.
+This tactic is called the human shield.